Dr. Vicki Chartrand

 Biography

-Vicki Chartrand is a Mama and Associate Professor in the Sociology Department at Bishop’s University, Québec, the traditional and unceded territory of the Abenaki people.
-She is also Adjunct Professor at the University of Ottawa, Criminology Department and founder and Director of the Justice Exchange Research Clinic (https://justiceexchange.ca/) – a centre for collaborative community justices and accountability.
-Her general research includes penal and carceral politics, modern day colonialism, community justices, and collaborative methodologies.
-She has over 20 years of experience collaborating with women and children, Indigenous communities, and people in prison.
-Pm8wzowinnoak Bishop’s kchi adalagakidimek aoak kzalziwi w8banakii aln8baïkik.
+Dr. Vicki Chartrand is a Mama and Assistant Professor in the Sociology and Criminology Department at the University of Manitoba and Adjunct Professor at the University of Ottawa, Criminology Department.
+She is the founder and Director of the Centre for Justice Exchange – a research centre for collaborative community justices at Bishop’s University.
+Her research includes mapping carceral and colonial intersections, unearthing community-based and collaborative justices, and advancing community-engaged scholarship.
+She has over two decades of experience working with women and children, Indigenous communities, and people in prison.

 Expertise